 The majestic red monolith rising in the middle of the outback is one of Australia’s symbols.

-If you are planning a trip down under, you are probably considering visiting the Red Centre.
+If you plan a trip down under, you will probably consider visiting the Red Centre.

 Is the detour worth the time and money?

 YES, it is!